 Best Magic Kingdom Parade Viewing Areas

-Though you’ll find plenty of places to watch the characters march past, some Magic Kingdom parade viewing locations are better than others.
+Though you’ll find plenty of places to watch the characters march past, some parade-viewing locations are better than others.
 It’s all about what your priorities are, whether front-row views, a great photo backdrop or prime placement for your next attraction.
 Here are our favorites:

 Anywhere Along Main Street, U.S.A.